 Mormon Church backs discrimination against LGBTQ Americans- Files SCOTUS Brief Supporting Bigoted Co

-Supreme Court to decide whether case involves protected religious liberty or illegal discrimination.
+Supreme Court to decide whether the case involves protected religious liberty or illegal discrimination.

 The Utah-based Church of Jesus Christ of Latter-day Saints and a majority of state senators have signed on to friend-of-the-court briefs in support of a Colorado bakery shop owner who refused on religious grounds to make a cake for a same-sex wedding.